-I have written before on some of the choices to be made when considering if to take artists’ materials on the trail, what to take, some of the compromises to be decided upon.
-What I have decided is to take a minimal set of materials with me on my Three Points of the Compass walk.
+I have written before on some of the choices to be made when considering whether to take artists’ materials on the trail, what to take, some of the compromises to be decided upon.
+What I decided on a number of years ago was to take a minimal set of materials with me on my longer hikes.

-Not only do I want to give my trail journal some life, but also capture just a few of the sights and views on my walk.
+Not only do I want to give my trail journals some life, but also capture just a few of the sights and views on my various walks.
 However I do recognise that I am a poor one for pausing to do so.
 I have always tended to be a ‘head down and keep moving’ type of hiker.
 It is a failing of mine and one I keep working on rectifying.
-This sort of mentality is fine to get the miles done, but my long walk, specifically, is intended for me to enjoy this great nation.
-On occasion, this is going to mean stopping.
+This sort of mentality is fine to get the miles done, but my longer hikes, my 2000 mile hike in 2018 especially, were and are intended for me to enjoy this great nation.
+On occasion, this means stopping.

-I shall end with two examples of art kits- one for my day hikes, the other for multi-day excursions.
+I end with two examples of lightweight art kits- one for my day hikes, the other for multi-day excursions.